02 / Paint Correction

 Should I get ceramic coating after?

 Yes.
 Correction without protection sets the clock running again.
 Ceramic locks in the work and extends it.
-We package both as the New Car Prep bundle.
+We can do both in one visit, so the freshly polished paint goes straight under coating.

 Where we work